AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Quick_Start_Define_a_Data_View.md

 ```

 ### Expected result
-A new field set is available, of `SourceType: "SectionerValue"`.
+A new field set is available, of `SourceType: "GroupingValue"`.

 ```json
 HTTP 200 OK